 where the index $i$ labels spatial components~\cite{Montvay:1994cy}.
 Here ${\mathcal{P}}$ denotes path ordering along a closed line $\mathcal{C}$, and the trace is in the fundamental representation of $SU(N_c)$.

 The behavior of the spatial Wilson loop for large areas $A \gg 1/Q_S^2$ enclosed by the line $\mathcal{C}$ reflects the long-distance or infrared properties of the strongly correlated system.
-Similarly to the large-distance behavior of the spatial Wilson loop in a high-temperature equilibrium plasma, the spatial Wilson loop exhibits an area law in the overoccupied regime of the non-equilibrium plasma, i.e.~$-\log \langle W \rangle \sim A$~\cite{Berges:2007re,Dumitru:2014nka,Mace:2016svc}.
+Like the large-distance behavior of the spatial Wilson loop in a high-temperature equilibrium plasma, the spatial Wilson loop exhibits an area law in the overoccupied regime of the non-equilibrium plasma, i.e.,~$-\log \langle W \rangle \sim A$~\cite{Berges:2007re,Dumitru:2014nka,Mace:2016svc}.

 However, here the area-law behavior occurs in the self-similar regime of the non-equilibrium evolution.
 This is demonstrated in Fig.~\ref{fig:WilsonLoopScaling}, which shows the logarithm of the Wilson loop as a function of the time-rescaled area \mbox{$\sim t^{-\zeta} A$} with universal scaling exponent $\zeta$~\cite{Berges:2017igc,Berges:2019oun}.
-Results for both $SU(2)$ and $SU(3)$ gauge groups are displayed.
-After taking into account the Casimir color factors, normalizing the data points with $C_F = (N_c^2-1)/(2N_c)$ discloses a very similar behavior for $N_c = 2$ and $N_c = 3$~\cite{Berges:2017igc}.
+Results for the $SU(2)$ and $SU(3)$ gauge groups are both displayed.
+After we take into account the Casimir color factors, normalizing the data points with $C_F = (N_c^2-1)/(2N_c)$ discloses very similar behaviors for $N_c = 2$ and $N_c = 3$~\cite{Berges:2017igc}.
 The scaling exponent $\zeta = 0.54 \pm 0.04\; \text{(stat.)} \pm 0.05\; \text{(sys.)}$ agrees for both gauge groups to very good accuracy~\cite{Berges:2019oun}.
-This value of the scaling exponent for the ultra-soft scale $\sqrt{\sigma}$ obtained from lattice simulations and the perturbatively motivated result for the scaling of $p_{\rm mag}(t)$~\cite{Kurkela:2012hp} are rather close, corroborating $\sqrt{\sigma} \sim p_{\rm mag}$.
+This value of the scaling exponent for the ultra-soft scale $\sqrt{\sigma}$ obtained from lattice simulations and the perturbatively motivated result for the scaling of $K(t)$~\cite{Kurkela:2012hp} are rather close, corroborating $\sqrt{\sigma} \sim K$.

-The positive value for $\zeta$ signals evolution towards larger length scales, with a growing characteristic area $A(t) \sim t^{\zeta}$.
+The positive value for $\zeta$ signals evolution toward larger length scales, with a growing characteristic area $A(t) \sim t^{\zeta}$.
 For large $A/t^{\zeta}$ one observes from Fig.~\ref{fig:WilsonLoopScaling} the generalized area-law behavior~\cite{Berges:2017igc,Berges:2019oun}